BCCDC-DSI/Python/README.md

 ## Setup

-### April 4th session
+### April 4th - prep session

-- We will assist attendees with installing Anaconda and getting accounts for Streamlit and GitHub.
+- We will assist attendees with installing Anaconda3 and getting accounts for ```Streamlit``` and GitHub.
-- It is not necessary to install GitHub Desktop.

-### April 5th session
+### April 5th - main session

-Please setup an account for each of the following platforms depending on your personal goals:
+Please create an account for each of the following platforms depending on your personal goals:

 | Accounts to obtain | Goals |
 | :-- | :-- |
 | Google | ... if you would like to save your work done during the workshop |
 | Google, GitHub, Streamlit | ... if you would like to get the most out of the workshop |
 | [Google](https://accounts.google.com/v3/signin/identifier?continue=https%3A%2F%2Fmail.google.com%2Fmail%2Fu%2F0%2F&emr=1&followup=https%3A%2F%2Fmail.google.com%2Fmail%2Fu%2F0%2F&ifkv=ARZ0qKJlj6VIf3H8gET1BA2BD8q98Mm4xnSs68VLWCmFiPkNzPaJJzqZc710ymyW9iZ8fWezEDxlLg&osid=1&passive=1209600&service=mail&flowName=GlifWebSignIn&flowEntry=ServiceLogin&dsh=S-1207831730%3A1711210547935397&theme=mn&ddm=0), [GitHub](https://github.com/), [Streamlit](https://streamlit.io), [Kaggle](https://www.kaggle.com/) | ... if you would like to try out everything that was mentioned during the workshop |

 ## Quick how-to